prysmaticlabs/documentation/website/docs/contribute/windows-wsl-vscode.md

 <HeaderBadgesWidget />

-The below instructions will setup Windows 10 and 11 with WSL and Visual Studio code.
-This guide does not support previous windows versions.
-At the time of writing this article Windows 11 will not work with the standard instructions.
+The below instructions will setup Windows 10+11 with WSL and Visual Studio code.
+This guide does not support previous windows versions because WSL was available starting with Windows 10.
+At the time of writing this article Windows 11+10 will not work with the standard instructions.

 ### Setting up Windows 10/11 environment with WSL and Visual Studio Code